Powerlearnproject/se-day1-assignment-Aka0251k/README.md

 #Part 1: Introduction to Software Engineering

-Question 1: What is Software Engineering and Its Importance in the Technology Industry?

 Software Engineering is the systematic application of engineering principles to software development, ensuring reliability, efficiency, and scalability.

 Its significance in the technology industry includes: